axo318/roman-numeral-service/README.md

 - [Babel](https://babeljs.io/) transpiler is used to support new JS features (such as decorators).
 - [Jest](https://jestjs.io/) is used to setup and run all tests.
 - e2e queries are performed with [supertest](https://www.npmjs.com/package/supertest).
+- Request/Response monitoring was implemented using [NestJs Interceptors](https://docs.nestjs.com/interceptors).
+This can easily be extended and connected to a central monitoring platform (such as [Seq](https://datalust.co/seq))

 ### Testing Strategy
 - Unit tests ensure the conversion logic quality remains high and improve maintainability